toschoo/beet/README.md

 One cache is exclusively used for leaf nodes and one is used only for internal nodes.
 The attributes `leafCacheSize` and `intCacheSize` indicate the size of these caches in terms of numbers of nodes that can be stored.
-There are two special values:
+There are some special values:

-- BEET_CACHE_UNLIMITED (0) : the cache grows without upper bound
+- BEET_CACHE_UNLIMITED: the cache grows without upper bound
-- BEET_CACHE_DEFAULT   (-1): an internal default is used.
+- BEET_CACHE_DEFAULT  : an internal default is used
+- BEET_CACHE_IGNORE   : has meaning in the context with the `open` config (see below).

 The attribute `subPath` contains the path to the embedded index.
 If the index is not a host, this attribute must be `NULL`.